March 17 ,2019

 If you plan to go vacation during spring, there are some things you will require to do to make sure your home stays secure while you are away.
 Your first step should be to go to the post office to arrange for a whole on any incoming mail.
 If you have a newspaper subscription, you should also have that put on hold while you are out of town.

 As another step to protect your home while you are away on vacation, you should be cautious about what you write on social media.
 Don’t broadcast your plans to everyone on the internet, and be careful about what you share while you are away.
-You might want to post all of your vacation photos in real time, but this can be a signal to criminals that your house is empty.
+You might want to post all of your vacation photos in real-time, but this can be a signal to criminals that your house is empty.
 Instead of displaying the pictures while you are away, wait until you get home and post them all at once.

 06. Spare Key Management

 Wanting to have access to a spare key is understandable –nobody wants to get locked out of their house.
 That said, you need to be careful about what you do with your extra keys.
-If you are leaving a key outside, you are breaking one of the essential rules of security systems.
+If you are leaving a key outside, you are breaking one of the essential rules of alarm systems.
 Criminals know all of the most common hiding places for spare keys, and no matter how clever you think your spot is, there is a good chance that a burglar will think to look there.

 Instead of hiding a key outside, you should give the spare to a trusted neighbor or family member.
 If you don’t want to trust anyone with the key, you could consider a keyless entry system.
 With keyless entry, you can have a keypad installed that allows you to open the door with a code.
 You could also consider smart locks.
 Smart locks offer keyless entry that can be locked or unlocked using your smartphone.
 They can also keep access to records and be programmed to send alerts to your phone.